 - Recent exercise

-Doctors may ask some patients to use a special ambulatory monitoring device for a 24-hour period.
+Doctors may ask some people to use a special ambulatory monitoring device for a 24-hour period.
 The device checks blood pressure about every 15 - 30 minutes during the day and night and provides a read-out of blood pressure measurements for the doctor.
-Ambulatory monitoring may be used for patients who have borderline high blood pressure or for those who have had difficulty keeping their blood pressure under control.
-It can also help distinguish between true and white-coat hypertension and it can detect so-called masked hypertension (readings that are normal in a doctor's office but high during daily life).
+Ambulatory monitoring may be used for people who have borderline high blood pressure or for those who have had difficulty keeping their blood pressure under control.
+It can also help distinguish between true and white coat hypertension and it can detect masked hypertension (readings that are normal in a doctor's office but high during daily life).
 Ambulatory monitoring can also be helpful for diagnosing children with suspected high blood pressure.

 The AHA recommends:

 - Ask your doctor to show you the proper way to use the monitor.
-Your arm should be supported, with the upper arm at heart level and feet on floor (back supported, legs uncrossed).
+Your arm should be supported with your upper arm at heart level, your feet on the floor, back supported, and legs uncrossed.

 - Take two or three readings at a sitting, 1 minute apart, while resting in a seated position.
-It is important to take the readings at the same time each day, such as morning and night.
-Your doctor may suggest what specific times readings should be taken.
+It is important to take the readings at the same time each day.
+Your doctor may suggest specific times your readings should be taken.